Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-vCVjJ_Dq2kY.md

 ### Transcript

-> any eta for basic train schedules like wait till empty wait till full uh that's a very good suggestion actually go to the qa site enough about that stuff if you want that yeah q a qsi
+> any eta for basic train schedules like wait till empty wait till full, that's a very good suggestion actually go to the qa site enough about that stuff if you want that yeah q a qsi